linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

+### 13.02.2023 (announcement)
+- We have split our clouds.
+There will be a lot of information about this in the next few days!

 ### 13.02.2023 (announcement Pixly)
 - We are proud to say that **Pixly** is making great progress.